gohugoio/hugo/docs/content/extras/gitinfo.md

 1. The Hugo site must be in a Git-enabled directory.
 1. The Git executable must be installed and in your system `PATH`.
+1. Enable the GitInfo feature in Hugo by using `--enableGitInfo` on the command line or by setting `enableGitInfo` to `true` in your site configuration.

 ## The GitInfo Object